-This Woman Can Recite Every Word Of Every Harry Potter Book — So Harry, Hermione, And Ron Are Always With Her
+This Woman Can Recite Every Word Of Harry Potter

 We've all got a few choice phrases memorized from Harry Potter — but one superfan can recite every word of the Harry Potter series.
 All.
 Seven.
 Books.
 Australian Rebecca Sharrock knows the entire series off by heart — all 1,084,170 words of them.

 I imagine there's never a dull moment for this lucky woman, as she can recite Harry Potter to herself to stay entertained on the bus, or in long grocery lines, or in boring meetings at work...
 What a life!

 27-year-old Sharrock is one of just 79 people in the entire world to have what's known as a Highly Superior Autobiographical Memory, which means that she can remember, well, basically everything that ever happens to her.
 She first made headlines with her Harry Potter talent back in 2015, when she appeared on the Australian TV show 60 minutes and recited the whole of Chapter 17 from Harry Potter and the Sorcerer's Stone, 'The Man with Two Faces.'